Are WASP-107-like Systems Consistent with High-eccentricity Migration?: Simulation Setup

 We evolve numerically the $M_\ast$-$M_p$-$M_c$ triple system under the Lidov-Kozai (LK) oscillation \citep[also known as the von-Zeipel-Lidov-Kozai,][]{Kozai,Lidov,Zeipel}.
 We also include short-range forces due to general relativity, tides, and rotation-induced quadrupole of the star and the planet.
 Our numerical setup closely follows the pioneering work of \citet{Anderson:16}; see also \citet{Vick:19}.
-A notable improvement is that we incorporated the back-reaction on the outer orbit at the octopole order based on \citet{Liu:15}.
-We will compare and contrast the simulations ran with and without including the octopole LK terms.
-Simulations evolved with the octopole terms are dubbed ``octLK'', and those including only quadrupole terms ``quaLK''.
+A notable improvement is that we incorporated the back-reaction on the outer orbit at the octupole order based on \citet{Liu:15}.
+We will compare and contrast the simulations with and without including the octupole LK terms \citep{Naoz:11, Naoz:12, Naoz:13, Naoz:16, Li:14a, Li:14b, Albrecht:12, Antognini:15, Petrovich:15, Petrovich:16, Storch:17, Stephan:16, Stephan:17, Stephan:18, Liu:15, Liu:18, Anderson:16, Vick:19}.
+Simulations evolved with the octupole terms are dubbed ``octLK'', and those including only quadrupole terms ``quaLK''.
+In both cases, we average over both the inner and outer orbits.
 Also incorporated in our simulation are mass loss from the planet and radius inflation; see respectively Sec.~\ref{sec:mass_loss} and Sec.~\ref{sec:R_infl}.

+Before proceeding, we briefly review the properties of the LK dynamics, which can be largely derived analytically when restricting to the quadrupole order.
+Conservation of total angular momentum and total energy (to the quadrupole order) leads to a relation \citep{Liu:15, Anderson:16, Liu:18}